secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/JavaScript Deobfuscation/Deobfuscation Examples/HTTP Requests.md

-- In the previous section, we found out that the `secret.js` main function is sending an empty `POST` request to `/serial.php`.
-- In this section, we will attempt to do the same using `cURL` to send a `POST` request to `/serial.php`.
-- To learn more about `cURL` and web requests, you can check out the [Web Requests](https://academy.hackthebox.com/module/details/35) module.

 ### cURL
 - `cURL` is a powerful command-line tool used in Linux distributions, macOS, and even the latest Windows PowerShell versions.
-- We can request any website by simply providing its URL, and we would get it in text-format, as follows:
+- We can request any website by simply providing its URL, and we would get it in text-format.
 ```shell-session
 secmancer@htb[/htb]$ curl http://SERVER_IP:PORT/